FahadBinImran2000/Flutter-GetX-Notes/README.md

 - [Core Principles of GetX](#core-principles-of-getx)
 - [Core Responsibilities of GetX](#core-responsibilities-of-getx)

-> **Checkpoint:** If you are new to GetX, stop here and practice the basics above before moving forward.
+> **Checkpoint:** If you are new to GetX, stop here and understand the basics above before moving forward.
 The sections below go deeper into how GetX handles state internally.

 ---